 The result was a dad who really respected his son and the difficulty he had when he was trying to work through his homework every night.
 Instead of conflicts and criticism the dad had an empathy and some understanding of what was happening for his boy every time he tried to complete what he was asked by the teacher.
 The outcome was one of collaboration and care.
 This is what I aim to achieve with this book and the strategies that I encourage individuals to take on.
 It is a practical guide to understand dyslexia.
 Hands-on activities and different support strategies are also explored.

-It will be very exciting to finally launch my A4 stand alone, hard copy book of ‘Discovering Dyslexia – Experiencing Mysteries and Exploring Solutions’ on September 18.
+It was very exciting to finally launch my A4 stand alone, hard copy book of ‘Discovering Dyslexia – Experiencing Mysteries and Exploring Solutions’ with the disability and education ministers.
 This book was originally designed as a kit and has now been collated into a go to guide book full of information about dyslexia.
 The book answers lots of the questions about dyslexia that we all want to know.
 It has been written in simple English and has been printed on non-glossy paper so it is easy to read for people who have dyslexia and really for everybody.
 The book contains lots of pictures to support the written text.
 It also is only left hand justified.
 The book has been written over the past 15 years and is a collection of data from my own research as well as information from hundreds of participants that have been a part of my disability awareness workshops over that time.
 It is their stories and their shared experiences that have helped shape this collection of knowledge.
 It is also based around the premise of all of my work that experiential understanding is the key to real learning.
 We can have all the head knowledge from text books, but without practical lived understanding real knowledge will not be as strong.
 We all want to see how other people see and this book tries to replicate that to some extent so we all have some understanding of what is happening for a person who has dyslexia.

 I have not left out any solutions or ideas that I have discovered over time that may help somebody with dyslexia to be able to read better or easier.
 What works for one person doesn’t necessarily work for another but I do not want to miss something that may help change a person’s life.
 I have tried to make sure I have covered all areas about dyslexia and from all angles.
 Some solutions seem so simple while others are more complex.
 I guess this is the same with life and I think that we need to make sure that we don't dismiss something because we don't think it will work.